About tracking tunnels

 - What did your tracking tunnel look like?

 - What did you find was in your backyard?

 - What was the most popular spot, or most popular food to attract the animals and insects you found?

 Each Kiwi Guardians action has a different medal - see how many you can collect.

 If you share something online use #KiwiGuardians so we can see what you’ve done and share it with others!

 Click on the yellow button at the top of the page to get your Kiwi Guardians medal.

 "We built three tracking tunnels and tracked a Hedge Hog within the back yard.
 We used the NZ Kiwi Foundation website to identify the foot prints.
 Instead of using polythene we wrapped the milk containers in masking tape, this helped keep the containers together This has been an exciting project for the kids (and their parents).
 We will continue set the bait etc."

 Sophie, Ethan & Jake, Porirua

-Pest Detective - an online tool to help people in New Zealand identify the presence of pest animals.
+Pest Detective - an online tool to help people in New Zealand identify the presence of introduced predators.